 In addition, BigQuery supports integration with a number of third-party tools, connectors, and partner services for ingestion, analysis, visualization, and development.

 In contrast, BigQuery has no practical limits on the size of a stored dataset.
-Ingestion resources scale quickly, and ingestion itself is extremely fast—by using the BigQuery API, you can ingest millions of rows into BigQuery per second.
+Ingestion resources scale quickly, and ingestion itself is extremely fast—by using the BigQuery API, you can ingest millions of rows into BigQuery each second.
 In addition, ingestion resources are decoupled from query resources, so an ingestion load cannot degrade the performance of a query load.
 BigQuery can also perform queries of data stored in Google Cloud Storage.
 These federated queries require no changes to the way queries are written—the data is just viewed as another table.

-Amazon Redshift is partially managed, taking care of many of the operational details needed to run a data warehouse.
+Amazon Redshift is partially managed, so that it takes care of many of the operational details needed to run a data warehouse.
 These details include data backups, data replication, failure management, and software deployment and configuration.
-However, several operational details remain the responsibility of the user or administrator, including performance management, scaling, and concurrency.
+However, several operational details remain your responsibility, including performance management, scaling, and concurrency.

-To achieve good performance, the user must define their static distribution keys at the time of table creation.
+To achieve good performance, you must define static distribution keys when you create tables.
 These distribution keys are then used by the system to shard the data across the nodes so that queries can be performed in parallel.
-Because distribution keys have a significant effect on query performance, the user must choose these keys carefully.
-After the user defines their distribution keys, the keys cannot be changed; to use different keys, the user must create a new table with the new keys and copy their data from the old table.
+Because distribution keys can have a significant effect on query performance, you must choose these keys carefully.
+After you define distribution keys, the keys cannot be changed; to use different keys, you must create a new table with the new keys and copy the data from the old table.

-In addition, Amazon recommends that the administrator perform periodic maintenance to reclaim lost space.
-Because updates and deletes do not automatically compact the resident data on disk, they can eventually lead to performance bottlenecks.
+In addition, Amazon recommends that you perform periodic maintenance to maintain consistent query performance.
+Updates and deletes do not automatically compact the data on disk, which can eventually lead to performance bottlenecks.
 For more information, see Vacuuming Tables in the Amazon Redshift documentation.

-Amazon Redshift administrators must also size their cluster to support the overall data size, query performance, and number of concurrent users.
-Administrators can scale up the cluster; however, given the provisioned model, the users pay for what they provision, regardless of usage.
+You must also size your cluster to support the overall data size, query performance, and number of concurrent users.
+You can scale up the cluster; however, given the provisioned model, you pay for what you provision, regardless of usage.

 For details about other Amazon Redshift quotas and limits, see Limits in Amazon Redshift.

-BigQuery is fully managed, with little or no operational overhead for the user:
+BigQuery is fully managed, with little or no operational toil for the user:

 - BigQuery handles sharding automatically.
-Users do not need to create and maintain distribution keys.
+You don't need to create and maintain distribution keys.

 - BigQuery is an on-demand service rather than a provisioned one.
-Users do not need to worry about underprovisioning, which can cause bottlenecks, or overprovisioning, which can result in unnecessary costs.
+You don't need to worry about underprovisioning, which can cause bottlenecks, or overprovisioning, which can result in unnecessary costs.

 - BigQuery provides global, managed data replication.
-Users do not need to set up and manage multiple deployments.
+You don't need to set up and manage multiple deployments.

 - BigQuery supports up to 50 concurrent interactive queries, with no effect on performance or throughput.